mendel5/alternative-front-ends/README.md

   - Example album on Imgur.com: https://imgur.com/a/GD6p5Fi
   - Same album on Imgin: https://imgin.voidnet.tech/a/GD6p5Fi

+- [Omgur](https://git.geraldwu.com/gerald/omgur): `[Proxy]` Omgur is a free and open-source alternative Imgur front-end focused on privacy.
+Inspired by the Invidious, Nitter, and Teddit projects.
+  - No JavaScript or ads
+  - All requests go through the backend, client never talks to Imgur
+  - Prevents Imgur from tracking your IP or JavaScript fingerprint
+  - Lightweight

 ### Spotify

 - [psst](https://github.com/jpochyla/psst): Fast and multi-platform Spotify client with native GUI